 The options for renewing a practising certificate for kaiako | teachers who work in guidance counselling roles are:

-• Your role includes both guidance counselling and classroom teaching.
+• your role includes both guidance counselling and classroom teaching.

-• Your role is solely guidance counselling.
+• your role is solely guidance counselling.

 Your role includes both guidance counselling and classroom teaching